-Tutors 2019-2020 School Year (*also Critical Thinking Tutors):
+Tutors 2020-2021 School Year

 Writing tutors offer guidance and tutoring for all papers from any course, from Academic Writing to EU Policy (including guidance on literature reviews, research/term papers, reports, documentation, and bibliography/reference citations).
 Weekly assignments, however, may be brought in only twice a semester (and that before Reading Week), for the purpose of grammar and style check.
 Expect to work with your peer tutor.
 They cannot (in fact, are forbidden to) do any changes to your paper in your absence, interfere with the content, or serve as free language editors.
 They can, however, and WILL help you become a better writer if you do turn up regularly.

 Students requesting help from Peer Tutors are asked to read and agree to the following policies:

 - Students can request help by sending email to [email protected] to arrange time and place for meeting with assigned tutor.
 Tutors can decide to hold session in specific times during which students are welcome to stop by.

 - A student who signs up with a specific tutor ahead of time will be helped first.

 - Before any session between student and tutor, students should provide tutor with paper they wish to discuss & specify which exercises, they are dealing with.

 - A student may make no more than one appointment per day and three appointments per week.

 - The student should bring copy of their draft to the session.